xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

 ![541-product-list-sale.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-product-list-sale.png)

 {% note info %}
 Please do mind that the product listing pages in the store Admin area display the default product price.
-The discount values applied to a product can be checked on the product detail pages only.
+The discount values applied to a product can be checked on the product details pages only.
 {% endnote %}

 As for the storefront, all discounted products are marked with a special '% OFF' discount label on the listing and a product details page.
 The product details page also shows the original (default) product price.